 Flow cytometry can help determine whether the lymph node is swollen because of lymphoma, some other cancer, or a non-cancerous disease.
 It has also become very useful in helping doctors determine the exact type of lymphoma so that they can select the best treatment.

 This technique allows doctors to evaluate the chromosomes (long strands of DNA) in the lymphoma cells.
-The cells are looked at under a microscope to see if the chromosomes have any translocations (where part of one chromosome has broken off and is now attached to another chromosome), as happens in certain types of lymphoma.
-Some lymphoma cells may have too many chromosomes, too few chromosomes, or other chromosome abnormalities.
+The cells are looked at under a microscope to see if the chromosomes have any abnormalities.
+Some lymphoma cells may have too many chromosomes, too few chromosomes, or other changes such as a translocation (where part of one chromosome has broken off and is now attached to another chromosome.
 These changes can help identify the type of lymphoma.

 Cytogenetic testing usually takes about 2 to 3 weeks because the lymphoma cells must grow in lab dishes for a couple of weeks before their chromosomes are ready to be viewed under the microscope.

 These tests look more closely at lymphoma cell DNA.
 They can detect most changes that are visible by microscope in cytogenetic tests, as well as others that can’t be seen.
 The disadvantage is that they can only be used to look for specific changes, so the doctor has to know what he or she is looking for.

 Fluorescent in situ hybridization (FISH): FISH uses special fluorescent dyes that only attach to specific genes or parts of chromosomes.
 FISH can find most chromosome changes (such as translocations) that can be seen under a microscope in standard cytogenetic tests, as well as some gene changes too small to be seen with usual cytogenetic testing.

 FISH can be used on regular blood or bone marrow samples.
 It is very accurate and can usually provide results within a couple of days, which is why this test is now used in many medical centers.